Education, health and care (EHC) plans

 An EHC plan may be needed where the special educational provision required to meet your child’s needs cannot reasonably be provided by mainstream early years providers, schools and post 16 institutions.

 An EHC plan is for a small percentage of children and young people, many of whom may need specialist educational intervention, care and, often, settings.
-The threshold for statutory assessment gives an overview of when an EHC plan may be required.
+The Guidelines for the decision-making for the EHC Needs Assessment gives an overview of when an EHC plan may be required.
 Please be aware that this document refers to funding that is now not available to schools (Element 3) and will be updated in August 2018.

 In the past there were several ways of assessing a child’s needs including statements, learning difficulty assessments (LDAs) and physical disability assessments.
-These are now being replaced with a single, simpler assessment process, which may result in an EHC plan.
+These have been replaced with a single, simpler assessment process, which may result in an EHC Plan.

 - Requesting an assessment

 If you think your child has special educational needs or disabilities and needs additional support speak to their teacher or the Special Educational Needs Coordinator (SENCO).
 They can talk to you about beginning the support, which will set out areas of need and the targeted support required to meet these and achieve the best outcomes.